Why You Should Take an Early Entry Sistine Chapel and Vatican Tour

 We also noticed lots of ornate pieces of marble, which we learned on our Underground Colosseum and Roman Forum tour were taken from the Forum before anyone thought to preserve the history there.

 As you walk through the museums admiring the art, be sure to look down every once in awhile.
 The details on the floors were quite stunning and impressive as well.
-In fact, Andy actually liked the floor in the Sistine Chapel better than the ceiling!
+In fact, Andy actually liked the Sistine Chapel floor tiles better than the ceiling!

 Along the way, our guide told us stories about the Vatican and its history.
-Here are a few tidbits I found interesting:
+Here are a few facts about the Vatican I found interesting:

 What to expect on the early entry Sistine Chapel and Vatican tour